 The criminal justice system from the defining of crime to prison and parole.
-Attention is focused on the decisionmaking process, on the interaction between 'offenders' and criminal justice personnel, and on the political underpinnings of the criminal justice system.
+Attention is focused on the decision-making process, on the interaction between 'offenders' and criminal justice personnel, and on the political underpinnings and class nature of the criminal justice system.